 Manufacturing includes basic iron and steel, fabricated and metal products, food, machinery, electrical machinery, appliances and electrical supplies, vehicle parts and accessories, and chemical products.

 All major gold and diamond mining houses have their headquarters in Johannesburg, the biggest being Anglo American and De Beers.

 Although gold-mining and ancillary industries provide thousands of jobs, the importance of mining is declining compared to the manufacturing and financial sectors.
-Gauteng dominates the South African economy in every major sector except agriculture, mining and quarrying.
 Mining produces only 6% of Gauteng's total income and 31% of export earnings.